tlepple/data_origination_workshop/README.md

 ####  Kafka Connect Setup:

-In the setup scipt, we downloaded and installed all the components and needed jar files that Kafka Connect will use.
+In the setup script, we downloaded and installed all the components and needed jar files that Kafka Connect will use.
 Please review that setup file again if you want a refresher.
 The script also configured the settings for our integration of PostgreSQL with Red Panda.
 Let's review the configuration files that make it all work.

 ---